awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 BQoQzd8v7yeb7OzlPnWOyN0qFU0XA246RA8QFYiCNYwI3f05p6KLxEXAMPLE
 ```

-If the command fails, run the following command to ensure that you've changed the permissions on your key pair file so that only you can view it\.
+If the command fails, run the following command to ensure that you've changed the permissions on your private key pair file so that only you can view it\.

 ```
 chmod 400 my-key-pair.pem
 ```

-## Retrieve the public key for your key pair through instance metadata<a name="retrieving-the-public-key-instance"></a>
+## Retrieve the public key through instance metadata<a name="retrieving-the-public-key-instance"></a>

-The public key that you specified when you launched an instance is also available to you through its instance metadata\.
+The public key that you specified when you launched an instance is also available through the instance metadata\.
 To view the public key that you specified when launching the instance, use the following command from your instance:

 ------
 #### [ IMDSv2 ]